Dietary patterns

 Evidence

-• A 2015 cohort study in Alzheimer's & Dementia (n=923 older adults) found the highest tertile of MIND adherence had ~53% lower Alzheimer's risk; the middle tertile ~35% lower.[8]
+- A 2015 cohort study in Alzheimer's & Dementia (923 older adults) found the highest third for MIND adherence had ~53% lower Alzheimer's risk; the middle third about 35% lower.[8]

 The 2023 RCT moderates the original observational claim.
 Plausible interpretation: the MIND pattern is not uniquely transformative beyond a generally healthy Mediterranean-style diet, but the broader pattern still matters.
 The 11–30% cognitive-impairment risk reduction with Mediterranean adherence in the 2025 meta-analysis lines up with this — the lift comes from the shared core, not from MIND's specific tweaks.